 The remaining Base Points (after bad game deductions) will be added to the Best Sport Votes to determine the total sportsmanship points.

-At the LoneWolf the composition of one's army will be a direct reflection on their attitude towards their opponent.
-Composition is the sportsmanship you display before the minis hit the table.
+At LoneWolf, the composition of one's army will be a direct reflection on their attitude towards their opponent.
 As such, Composition has been combined with Sportsmanship into a single score.
 If you had a bad game because of your opponent's comp, mark him down for a bad game.
 If you had a good game regardless of your opponent's comp, give him a good game mark regardless of how you would score his comp under a traditional system.